Adripelechano/Quantitative-Trading-Strategy-Research/README.md

 Rather than optimizing a single strategy for maximum historical return, the repository focuses on comparing different trading hypotheses, understanding their risk/return characteristics, and identifying parammeters that produce further investigation.

-The current experiments cover approximately one month of data and should therefore be interpreted as exploratory research rather than evidence of persistent future profitability.
+The current experiments cover approximately one month of data for the first notebook and eight months for the second.
+Therefore the results should be interpreted as exploratory research rather than evidence of persistent future profitability.

 ## Repository Structure
 * **README.md** - Project overview, methodology, results, and research conclusions.